Second Highland Park shooting victim identified as synagogue worker: ‘One of the kindest people’ - NewsBreak

 “There are no words sufficient to express the depth of our grief for Jacki’s death,” the synagogue wrote in their emailed statement.
 The deceased is survived by her husband, Bruce, and daughter, Leah, the email noted.

-The Israeli Foreign Ministry reportedly received information on Monday alerting that there had been Jewish casualties in the mass shooting along the parade route, according to The Times of Israel, who reported that the suburb hosts at least 30,000 Jewish residents, making up at least at third of the population.
+The Israeli Foreign Ministry reportedly received information on Monday alerting that there had been Jewish casualties in the mass shooting along the parade route, according to The Times of Israel , which reported that the suburb hosts at least 30,000 Jewish residents, making up at least at third of the population.

 Roberto Velasco, Mexico’s director for North American affairs, said on Twitter Monday that one of the victims killed in the attack had been confirmed as a Mexican national, adding that two other Mexican nationals were injured.